RomchyFCC/GitHub-Practice-For-All/README.md

 Please note we have a code of conduct, please follow it in all your interactions with the project.

+###If you don't know where to start, check the links and support file for more information and guides.

 ## Making contributions

 If there is a particular issue you want to fix, communicate your intention via the comments on the specific issue.
 This will ensure that you are not working on something someone else is close to finishing, and also gives you the opportunity to discuss your approach and get any help or advice you may need before starting.